Table of Contents

 creates if it does not exist already.
 If the creation of the directory fails,

 lnt2lotos issues an error message and stops.
 The name of this directory

 is either given by the environment variable $LNTGEN, if this variable is

 ./LNTGEN by default.
 Note that

-$LNTGEN) is created relative
+$LNTGEN) is created

-the directory containing the input file.
+to the directory containing the input file.

-The name of the input file is used
+The name of the input file is

-all letters are turned to upper case when constructing the names of
+that all letters are turned to upper case when constructing the names of

-files.
+.lib files.
 For an input file

 example.lnt, lnt2lotos creates the LOTOS library